balcortex/100_days_code_web_development/README.md

 ## Day 087 - 2023/11/29

 Today I wrote the code that displays the image of both players' selections.
 Also, the loser image has less opacity to identify the round winner quickly.

+## Day 088 - 2023/12/01

+Today I finished the `Rock, paper, scissors` project by adding CSS code.
+I mainly used flexbox to center the divs and buttons.